huntabyte/bits-ui/content/styling.md

 <slot />
 ```

-Now every `Button.Root` component will have the styles applied to it.
+Now every `<Button.Root />` component will have the styles applied to it.

 ## Global classes